codess-aus/FCC100DaysOfCode/README.md

 #Day045 #100DaysOfCode started going through the #Django workshop for #SheCodes mentoring on Saturday.
 I mentor in #Python but I want to be able to help with the #Django too.
 Did a little #github contribution, made the pull request and all before 7am.

+#day046 Gonna count mentoring in #Python as today's #100DaysOfCode as we were then from 9am till 4pm and I got tested on my python, django and Windows knowledge by these super keen #womenWhoCode at #SheCodes

+#Day047 #100DaysOfCode 27% of the way through the #Regex section.
+Love it.